 The outbound half of a return ticket is only valid for a refund if you still have the return half unused.

 To find out if you’re eligible, sign in to My Account, then select My Bookings and take a look at the terms and conditions.

 - Click My Bookings

-- Select View against the ticket transaction that you wish to refund
+- Select View against the ticket transaction that you want to refund

 - Click the Refund button

 - Tell us the reason for the refund request